 Every breeder that has more than 4 females that sells to Petland Racine must be licensed by USDA.
 Their inspection record with the USDA must have zero direct or critical violations within the most recent 24 months.
 They also cannot have any violations on their most recent inspection that relate to the veterinary care of any animal on licensed property.
 Each customer will receive a copy of the most recent USDA inspection from their puppy’s breeder.
 The State of Wisconsin also regulates Petland Racine’s Breeders.
 If a breeder sells more than 25 puppies to us in a year they are required to obtain a State of WI dog seller license.
 Each out of state breeder is also licensed and regulated by their own state.
 Many of our breeders are also inspected by the AKC and must abide by all AKC’s requirements in order to keep their AKC credentials.
 We do also occasionally get puppies from hobby breeders (breeders who have less than 4 females).
 Those breeders typically specialize on a single breed and must still adhere to all Petland’s humane care guidelines and medical protocols.
 We have made the decision to ONLY source from breeders that we have been to.
 In addition to all the above criteria, we need to feel good about what each kennel looks like, the socialization level of the dogs in each kennel, and the overall vibe during the course of each kennel visit.
 When you purchase a puppy from Petland Racine, you are choosing the most regulated, inspected source available for your new family member!

 At Petland Racine, our approach to sourcing quality puppies is different from most other pet stores.
 As stated above, we use state and federally licensed breeders but that is not the end of our buying standard, it is just the beginning.
 Our owner and managers travel all over the country to personally visit our sources, so we know each breeder we are supporting.
-We have visited kennels in Iowa, Indiana, Illinois, Kansas, Minnesota, Missouri, Ohio, Oklahoma, and Wisconsin.
+We have visited kennels in Iowa, Indiana, Illinois, Kansas, Minnesota, Missouri, Wisconsin, Oklahoma, and Wisconsin.
 Since the beginning of 2014, we have taken over 30 breeder inspection tours and traveled over 35,000 miles visiting over 400 kennels.
 It is a massive investment of time, effort, energy, and money to KNOW where our puppies come from.
 Below are videos from our recent kennel tours.
 This page will be continually updated as we visit more and more breeders.
 We want you to be proud and confident that your Petland Racine Puppy came from one of the best breeders in the country!

 Watch the videos below to learn the story of where our puppies come from.